Andrew Breiner

-Andrew Breiner (born July 9, 1984) is an American football coach who is the assistant quarterbacks coach for the Jacksonville Jaguars of the National Football League (NFL).
-He previously served as the offensive coordinator and quarterbacks coach at Florida International University (FIU) in 2021 and pass game analyst for the Philadelphia Eagles in 2020.
+Andrew Breiner (born July 9, 1984) is an American football coach who is the Wide receivers coach for the Brown University.
+He previously served as the assistant quarterbacks coach for the Jacksonville Jaguars of the National Football League (NFL) from 2022–2024, was an offensive coordinator and quarterbacks coach at Florida International University (FIU) in 2021, and a pass game analyst for the Philadelphia Eagles in 2020.

 Breiner previously served as the head coach at Fordham University and also served as an assistant coach at the Mississippi State University, University of Connecticut, Allegheny College and Lock Haven University of Pennsylvania.

 Early years

-Breiner was born on July 9, 1984 in Dallas, Texas and grew up in Hummelstown, Pennsylvania.
+Breiner was born on July 9, 1984, in Dallas, Texas, and grew up in Hummelstown, Pennsylvania.
 Breiner played college football at the Lock Haven University of Pennsylvania and he was a four-year letter winner with the Bald Eagles as a wide receiver and also played special teams.
 Breiner won a National Football Foundation Scholar-Athlete Award from the Central Pennsylvania Chapter of the NFF for his accomplishments athletically, academically and in the community.
 In 2006, Breiner earned a degree in health and physical education from Lock Haven University.